As a WordPress expert, we come across a lot of good information. We have a lot we could share, but this is what we have for now.

 - Help with any security issues or concerns

-There are other fine hosts, but Lightning Base offers it all for a really affordable price.
-Comparable services like Pantheon, WP Engine, Flywheel, Kinsta, Pagely, Pressable, etc. are also good but I don’t personally prefer them for most customers.
+Comparable hosts like Pantheon, WP Engine, Flywheel, Kinsta, Pagely, Pressable, etc. are also good but I don’t personally prefer them for most customers.
 Enterprise-level customers may be interested in the enterprise plans these hosts offer, along with more hands-on/white-glove server management they may provide.

 We provide hosting and maintenance